About 47% of all spinal cord injuries result in incomplete quadriplegia, which makes it the most common type of spinal cord injury by far.

 Is There a Treatment for Incomplete Quadriplegia?

-A recent study had a participant with C5 incomplete quadriplegia achieve overground walking using horizontal poles for balance.
-This was possible with the help of an electrical stimulator and locomotor training over a period of 85 weeks.
-He was also able to stand using a walker and sit independently, but only with the stimulator on.
+In this electrical stimulation study, a participant with C5 incomplete quadriplegia achieved overground walking with the help of assistive devices over 85 weeks.
+He was also able to stand using a walker and sit independently with the stimulator on.